30th-THE-SOPT-Android-Part/Android-HyoRim/docs/week1.md

 ### 3-1 DataBinding

+📝 **ViewBinding**

+View binding is a feature that allows you to more easily write code that interacts with views.
+Once view binding is enabled in a module, it generates a binding class for each XML layout file present in that module.
+An instance of a binding class contains direct references to all views that have an ID in the corresponding layout.
+In most cases, view binding replaces findViewById.

+📝 **DataBinding**

 The Data Binding Library is a support library that allows you to **bind UI components in your layouts to data sources** in your app using a **declarative format rather than programmatically.** -Android Developer

 여기서 Declarative는 직역하면 '선언적'이라는 말이 된다. eclarative format : `@{}` notation을 사용하여 Data Sources 부분과 연결